siriusastrebe/jsynchronous/README.md

 .$on('changes', callback)
 ```

 Client only.
 Creates an event listener which triggers callback after each batch of changes.
 Server events will be available in future releases.

 ```javascript
 .$on('snapshot', callback)
 ```

 Client only.
-Creates an event which triggers callback when a snapshot is created.
+Creates an event which triggers callback when a snapshot is created, used in rewind mode.
 Server events will be available in future releases.

 ```javascript
 .$tart()